kompics/docs/project/repositories.rst

 	The Kompics simulator repository can be found at `<http://github.com/kompics/kompics-simulator>`_ Kompics Scala
-	The Scala DSL repoistory is located at `<http://github.com/kompics/kompics-scala>`_
+	The Scala DSL repoistory is located at `<http://github.com/kompics/kompics-scala>`_ Kompics Testing
+	The Testing DSL and framework is located at `<http://github.com/kompics/kompics-testing>`_

 Release Repository
 ^^^^^^^^^^^^^^^^^^